kelleyvanevert/adventofcode2024/readme.md

 The first part is easily doable, the second part .. will indeed require Z3 again, like the day 24's bonus of previous years :P I haven't gotten around to taking enough to think this one through yet...

-_Update: I finally was able to solve it, after I decided it wasn't fruitful to try to programmatically/generically solve it with Z3.
+_Update (Jan 5th): I finally was able to solve it, after I decided it wasn't fruitful to try to programmatically/generically solve it with Z3.
 Instead, I printed the computation graph out as a dot file and visualized it with GraphViz to see what was going on.
 Looking at the graph for a bit revealed the structured pattern that it adhered to ("11 nodes between each successive `OR`"), basically just a clever variation on the regular "add two binary represented numbers with carry" pattern.
 And then I went ahead to catch all the deviations from this pattern manually.
 I was aided with Z3 though, because I left the bit of Z3 code that would go and check for up until which bit there were no errors._

 ```rust
 for i in 0..size {